oracle-livelabs/common/building-blocks/blocks/oml/oml-nb-visualizations/oml-nb-visualizations.md

-# Introduction to Oracle Machine Learning Notebooks
+# Visualiza Data in Oracle Machine Learning Notebooks

 ## Introduction

-This lab walks you through the steps to sign into Oracle Machine Learning UI, create an Oracle Machine Learning (OML) notebook from scratch using the notebook environment, and explore the features.
+This lab walks you through the steps to visualiza your data by using the powerful data visualization options available in Oracle Machine Learning notebooks.

 Estimated Time: 15 minutes